Monte A. Ciotto, Associate Vice Chancellor

 The CompTIA Authorized Service Center program showcases service centers that offer higher levels of repair and customer service capabilities.
 To qualify for this program, a company must have at least 50% of their service technicians CompTIA certified.
 The CompTIA Authorized Service Center designation is proof of our department’s capabilities and provides visibility to our customers.

-The HDI Team Certified Award is achieved when at least 80% of the members on a team possesses an HDI Certification.
-FIS Technical Services staff members hold one or more of the following certifications: HDI Support Center Analyst, HDI Desktop Support Technician, HDI Support Center Team Lead, HDI Support Center Manager and HDI Support Center Director.
-FIS Technical Services has received this award five times.
+The HDI Team Certified Pinnacle of Excellence Award is achieved when all of the members on a team possesses an HDI Certification.
+Each member of Technical Services support staff hold one or more of the following certifications: HDI Support Center Analyst, HDI Desktop Support Technician, HDI Support Center Team Lead, HDI Support Center Manager and HDI Support Center Director.
+FIS Technical Services has been Team Certified since 2013.

 Dianne L. DeNezza, Executive Director